-The Commission may collaborate with the following state agencies when evaluating project nominations: The California Air Resources Board to review the air quality benefits; The Department of Housing and Community Development to review the efficient land use benefits; and Caltrans to review the Life-Cycle Benefit-Cost Analysis.
+The Commission may collaborate with other state agencies to evaluate project nominations: the California Air Resources Board (to review the air quality benefits); the California Department of Housing and Community Development (to review the efficient land-use and housing benefits); and Caltrans (to review the Life-Cycle Benefit-Cost Analysis).

-16. Evaluation Criteria
+17. Evaluation Criteria

-A project nomination must include documentation regarding the quantitative and qualitative measures validating the project's consistency with policy objectives.
+Responses in the project nominations must document quantitative and qualitative measures which demonstrate how a project meets each of the congestion and additional evaluation criteria identified below.
 Each section must be addressed, including the performance metrics.

-16.1 Primary Evaluation Criteria
+176.1 Primary Congestion Evaluation Criteria

-The primary evaluation will be based on how well a project meets the primary objective of the program of addressing congestion by making specific improvements designed to reduce congestion in highly traveled and highly congested corridors through performance improvements that balance transportation improvements, community impacts, and that provide environmental benefits.
+Project nominations must demonstrate how The primary evaluation will be based on how well a the project meets the primary objective of the Solutions for Congested Corridors Program as identified in Section 1. of addressing congestion by making specific improvements designed to reduce congestion in highly traveled and highly congested corridors through performance improvements that balance transportation improvements, community impacts, and that provide environmental benefits.

-- The project shall identify the extent of congestion in the corridor, including the congestion of all modes.
+The project shall identify the extent of congestion in the corridor, including the congestion of all modes.
 The nomination should address current community and environmental impacts with existing condition.
-The nomination should discuss how much worse will the problem get under the no-build environment.
-Identify if other improvements have been done in the corridor and the impacts of not completing the corridor.
-Identify and discuss other issues the corridor faces. - Discuss the proposed solution in the corridor.
+The nomination should discuss Illustrate how much worse will the problem get-may become under the no-build environment.
+Identify any other completed or ongoing improvements have been done in the corridor and the impacts of not completing the corridor.
+Identify and discuss address other issues present within the corridor faces.

+- Discuss Explain the proposed solution in the corridor.
 How will the proposed improvements relieve congestion?
 Does the project incorporate multiple modes?
-How will the project minimize vehicle miles traveled while maximizing person throughput in the corridor?
-How is the solution balancing transportation, environment and community?
+Will the project reduce or minimize vehicle miles traveled while maximizing person throughput in the corridor?
+If so, how?
+How is the solution balancing transportation, environment, and community?
 Why is this solution the most beneficial improvement in the corridor?
 What improvements to other modes were considered and why were they not chosen?
-For highway and local road projects, will the project induce demand?
+For highway and local road projects, will the project induce demand? - Solutions that include the following will be better prioritized for funding: investments in bus and rail transit, active transportation, and highway solutions that improve transit travel times and reliability or generate revenue for VMT reducing projects through employing vehicle demand management strategies.

-16.2 Secondary Evaluation Criteria
+176.2 Secondary Additional Evaluation Criteria

-A project nomination shall include documentation regarding the quantitative and qualitative measures validating the project consistency with identified co-benefits of the proposed project.
+Project nominations must demonstrate A project nomination shall include documentation regarding the quantitative and qualitative measures validating the project's consistency with identified co-benefits of the proposed project.
+While it is expected that together, the projects funded in the Solutions for Congested Corridors Program will provide diverse benefits in a variety of areas, individual projects may not be able to demonstrate benefits in all of these areas.